Theopetra/theo-contracts/launchNotes.md

 #### Performance update

-For successful calls to `marketPrice` (during `deposit`), there needs to be some setup in the Treasury and YieldReporter.
+For successful calls to `marketPrice` (during `deposit`), there needs to be some setup in the Treasury and YieldReporter, to get values for deltaTokenPrice and deltaTreasuryYield.
 A helper function showing an example of this is shown below (taken from `test/utils/index.ts`), please see `BondDepository.test.ts` for more context on how this helper function is used:

 ```
 export async function performanceUpdate<T>(